Charity Award Recipients

-In 2006, Rani (Tanimoto) Henderson began a “special recognition award” given out at the end of the event to a deserving organization that has gone above and beyond to help our Big Island Community.
-Since its inception, Henderson has given awards to numerous organizations for their on-going dedication and commitment towards helping improve our local community.
+In 2006, Rani (Tanimoto) Henderson began a “special recognition award” given out at the end of the event to a deserving non-profit organization (local charity) dedicated to helping our Big Island Community.

 2016 – KIDS MATTER